mozilla/addons-server/docs/topics/api/addons.rst

                     passed and when filtering to only return featured or recommended add-ons.
             rating  Bayesian rating, descending.
-         relevance  Search query relevance, descending.
+       recommended  Recommended add-ons above non-recommend add-ons.
+Only available combined with another sort - ignored on its own. relevance  Search query relevance, descending.
            updated  Last updated date, descending.
              users  Average number of daily users, descending.
     ==============  ==========================================================

+    The new default behavior is to sort by relevance if a search query (``q``) is present; otherwise place recommended add-ons first, then non recommended add-ons, then sorted by number of weekly downloads, descending. (``sort=recommended,downloads``).
+    This is the default on AMO dev server.

-    The default is to sort by relevance if a search query (``q``) is present, otherwise sort by number of weekly downloads, descending.
+    The default on AMO production currently is to sort by relevance if a search query (``q``) is present; otherwise sort by number of weekly downloads, descending.

     You can combine multiple parameters by separating them with a comma.
     For instance, to sort search results by downloads and then by creation